-1. Delay Tool: Start drinking one hour later.
+- Delay Tool: Start drinking one hour later than you normally would.

-2. NA-N-Between Tool: One NA drink between each alcoholic
+- NA-N-Between Tool: Add one NA drink between each alcoholic

 moderate drinking companion would do, then do that.